Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Informed consent and clinical trials

 Informed consent is the process of reviewing the purpose, risks, benefits and options for the study.
 It‘s required for all clinical trials.

 If you decide to join the study, you’ll be asked for your written permission.

 Before joining a clinical trial, a research coordinator or nurse will go over the study protocol with you.
 This is part of the informed consent process.
-You may bring a family member or friend with you.
+You may have a family member or friend with you.